midoz82/task_fibonnaci/README.md

 The architecture of the project is meticulously automated, eliminating the need for manual loading of environment variables, thus streamlining the setup process.
-This automation, coupled with a decoupled design, paves the way for seamless integration of emerging technologies.
-The decoupled nature of the infrastructure significantly eases the integration process, making the adaptation of new technologies a hassle-free endeavor.
+This automation, coupled with a modular design, paves the way for seamless integration of emerging technologies.
+The modular nature of the infrastructure significantly eases the integration process, making the adaptation of new technologies a hassle-free endeavor.
 Such a design not only future-proofs the project but also enhances its flexibility and maintainability, ensuring that it remains at the forefront of technological advancements.

+you don't need to load the .env it will load automatically.

 ## Requirements